clux/modul8/Readme.md

 This way if something breaks, you should be easily able to narrow down the problem to a UI error, a signaling error, or a calculation error. => Debugging becomes up to 3 times easier.

 #### Ultimately
-Brownie just tries to facilitate the building of maintainable code.
+Modul8 just tries to facilitate the building of maintainable code.
 To actually build maintainable code, you need to always stay vigilant and remember to:

 - Not blend multiple types of behaviour together in one file.